FaizRasool/threetiertemplate/README.md

 > To ensure data resiliency Azure asynchronously replicates data from a primary location to a secondary location within the same region.
 > For applications resiliency, Microsoft Azure patterns ensure that at least one virtual machine will be available and meet the 99.95% Azure SLA.

-*Separation between consumers:.** Separation should exist between different consumers of the service to prevent one malicious or compromised consumer from affecting the service or data of another.
+*Separation between consumers:* Separation should exist between different consumers of the service to prevent one malicious or compromised consumer from affecting the service or data of another.
 > Because all customer cloud servers are virtual, the physical separation paradigm no longer applies.
 > Microsoft Azure was designed to help identify and counter risks inherent in a multitenant environment.
 > Data storage and processing is logically segregated among consumers of Azure using Active Directory and functionality specifically
 > developed for multitenant services, which aims to ensure that consumer data stored in shared Azure data centers is not accessible by
 > another organisation.

-*Governance framework:** The service provider should have a security governance framework that coordinates and directs their overall approach to the management of the service and information within it.
+*Governance framework:* The service provider should have a security governance framework that coordinates and directs their overall approach to the management of the service and information within it.
 > The Microsoft compliance framework includes the following activities: